yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-openspaces-data-example.markdown

 Unlike the `DataProcessor`, which defines the template in the form of a `Data` instance, the `DataProcessedCounter` defines a `SQLQuery`, using the class type and and the `WHERE` clause of the query.
 The SQL query is equivalent to the way we defined the template, and either can be used (although the `SQLQuery` allows more flexibility since it support `OR`, _greater than_ and _less than_ semantics.
 As with the polling container, the `pu.xml` should include the `<context:annotation-config/>` and `<os-events:annotation-support/>` tags (it's enough to specify them once for the entire processing unit, regardless of the number of actual event containers in your processing unit)

+{% info %}
-{% infosign %} Note that code only contains the implementation of the counter.
+Note that code only contains the implementation of the counter.
 Everything else is configured through annotation (or alternatively can be configured via XML), which means you can change the event-handling mode without changing the handling code.
+{%endinfo%}

 {% anchor datafeeder %}